robertleifke/privacy/README.md

-# Nocturne Protocol
+# Indigo

-This repo includes the circuits and smart contracts comprising the Nocturne protocol.
+This repo is a fork of [nocturne]() that includes the circuits and smart contracts comprising Nocturne.
+The application is analgous to a VPN which works by replacing your IP address with the one from its server, making it harder for a third party to track your online activities.
+In this case, Indigo much like a VPN serves to also conceal your actvity but for on-chain transactions by replacing your wallet address with one from ours.

 ## Getting Started